 A searing, pulsing a pain in the head.
 Nausea.
 Sensitivity to light.

-These painful symptoms can plague people with migraine headaches for hours and days.
+These painful symptoms can plague people with Migraines for hours and days.
 Migraines can strike people of any age, but most people experience their first one by adolescence.

 What are the symptoms and phases of these extreme headaches?
 How do they express themselves when present in children?